Top 10 Content Marketing Freelancer Pain Points (2026)

 Content workflows are loosely based on sending revisions of Google Docs between parties, linking, commenting and revising.
 Sharing works really well between a couple of collaborators.
 But when a product manager shares a document with an agency editor, who forwards a link to a freelancer, who is signed in to their Google Workspace with another account, the system breaks down.

-Hitting the “Request access” button can be a bit too exciting, as the recipient may or may not know who you are, and more often than not, you find out–too late–that you were logged in with the wrong account, meaning that you will have to repeat the painful process.
+Hitting the “Request access” button can be a bit too exciting, as the recipient may or may not know who you are, and more often than not, you find out, too late, that you were logged in with the wrong account, meaning that you will have to repeat the painful process.

 Constantly juggling access issues with client or agency resources makes your workflow more about permissions than productivity.